eclipse-che/che-operator/README.md

 ### Updating Custom Resource Definition file

 Che cluster custom resource definition (CRD) defines Eclipse CheCluster custom resource object.
 It contains information about object structure, field types, field descriptions.
-CRD file is a YAML definition located in the `deploy/crds/org_v1_che_crd.yaml`.
-The file is auto-generated, so do not edit it directly to update it.
-If you want to add new fields or fix descriptions in the CRD, make your changes in the file `pkg/apis/org/v1/che_types.go` and run VSCode task `Update resources` or use the terminal
+CRD file is a YAML definition located in the folder `deploy/crds`.
+These files are auto-generated, so do not edit it directly to update them.
+If you want to add new fields or fix descriptions in the CRDs, make your changes in the file `pkg/apis/org/v1/che_types.go` and run VSCode task `Update resources` or use the terminal

 ```bash
 $ olm/update-resources.sh